octaltree/linearf/README.md

-# linearf.vim
+# linearf
-Fast and extensible fuzzy finder
+A fast and extensible fuzzy finder for vimmers

 ## Concepts
 * fzf is not vim